-This course will provide the students with training in the qualitative research design specifically in the case study.
+This course will provide the students with training in the qualitative research design specifically in the case study and systematic literature review.
 Emphasis will be placed on the nature and characteristics of the design, and methodological aspects.
 Through different teaching strategies, students will be able to identify the unit of analysis, and how to collect and analyze data.
 They will also know how to report and disseminate the results of the study.
-At the end of this course students will have acquired the knowledge and skills required to conduct a Capstone Project as a part of the MS degree in autism spectrum disorder.
+At the end of this course students will have acquired the knowledge and skills required to conduct a single-case study project and to write an article based in the systematic literature review methodology, as a part of Capstone project of the MS degree in autism spectrum disorder.